MIxS-MInAS/MIxS-MInAS.github.io/docs/documentation/user-documentation/faq.md

 There is no single answer to this question.
 Ancient DNA is not strictly defined by age but rather by its condition - characterised by post-mortem molecular damage.

-In general, ancient DNA is any DNA derived from samples that:
+In general, ancient DNA is any DNA derived from samples:
   - had not been prepared specifically for DNA analyses,
   - were only considered for molecular analysis long after the organism died,
   - require special handling due to expected specific forms of degradation,